teampa-25/core/DATABASE_MODELS.md

 The seeders include:

-- **3 users**: 1 admin with 1000 tokens, 2 users with 100 and 50 tokens
+- **Users**: 1 admin with 100,000 credits, 4 regular users with 100 credits each, plus 100 random users
-- **5 predefined tags** to categorize datasets
-- **2 datasets** with different tags and one logically deleted
+- **Datasets**: Multiple datasets per user with random names and tags
+- **Videos**: One video per dataset with random names and 1500 frames each
+- **InferenceJobs**: One job per video with random status
+- **Results**: One result per inference job with mock detection data

 ## System Costs

 According to the project specifications:

-- **Upload video**: 0.001 token per frame
+- **Upload video**: 0.001 credit per frame
-- **Inference**: 0.002 tokens per processed image
+- **Inference**: 0.002 credits per processed frame

 The system checks the available credits before allowing expensive operations.

 ## Implementation Notes

-- The models use UUID as primary keys for greater security
+- All models use UUID as primary keys for greater security
-- Datasets support soft delete (deleted_at)
+- Datasets support soft delete (deleted_at) with paranoid mode enabled
-- Video files and results are stored as BLOB in the database
+- Video files are stored as paths to the filesystem, not as BLOBs
+- Result ZIP files are stored as paths to the filesystem, not as BLOBs
-- Relationships are managed through foreign keys with CASCADE
+- All relationships are managed through foreign keys with CASCADE
+- Timestamps are automatically managed with created_at and updated_at fields
 - Inference parameters are stored as JSON for flexibility

+## Database Connection

+The database connection is managed through a singleton Database class that provides a Sequelize instance.
+The connection parameters are loaded from environment variables.

 ## Workflow to Interact with DB Objects

-Controller -> Service -> Repository -> DAO -> Database
+Controller → Service → Repository → DAO → Database